Search by Keyword

 This third verse has a completely different set of lyrics, unlike The Beatles' tendency to just repeat the first verse again (witness “Please Please Me” and “From Me To You”).
 This verse needed to be different in order to show the finality of the story with a pleading “so please listen to me if you want to stay mine.”
 John Lennon was truly proud of this song and it shows; no cutting-corners for this one.

-This third verse reverts back to ending in a D chord to segue into the solo section of the song, which is performed over the complete set of verse chords.
+This third verse reverts back to ending in a D chord as a segue into the solo section of the song, this solo appearing as a full instrumental version of the verse.
 Lennon himself steps out for the first time on record playing lead guitar, creating tension while the background vocals chant along the title of the song.

 Then we hear a reprise of the bridge and third verse as it ends with a surprising but suitably subdued ending in lead guitar/bass unison.
 John was quite proud of the conclusion to this song.
 "The break at the end of the record?
 That's George with his 12-string doing that bit," Lennon stated at the time.
 "Isn't it a great sound?
 Like a piano."